ImFalling/Up-Up-And-Array/README.md

 ## A HTML, CSS, and JS based GUI for creating 2D arrays.

 ### Description
-This is a web-based 2D Array Generator GUI made for my XNA game development.
+This is a web-based 2D Array Generator GUI made for my MonoGame framework game development.
 I created it when I grew frustrated with Tile Map Apps like Tiled Map Manager, and wanted a simple, reusable and barebones app.
 So, I created one.